-4.5.
+4.4.
 How long will the entire insolvency process for Mirage take?
 Please provide the most likely estimate based on your experience.
 Please, indicate the main procedural steps required to complete the entire process and how much time each procedural step will take in practice.
 The time begins at the moment of Mirage's default and ends when BizBank is repaid all or some of the money owed to it.
 If the procedure is reorganization, the timeframe ends when the reorganization plan is approved.
 If the initial procedure is converted from one to another, please take into account the time of the second procedure as well.

-Last year This year
+Last Year This Year

 Response Comment Response Comment

 32 months The reorganization procedure will approximately take 2.7 years in total.
-After Mirage's petition to initiate reorganization, it takes around 4 months for the court to review the case, proceed with inquiries to relevant parties to examine the grounds for business reorganization, order the beginning of the reorganization proceeding and appoint an official receiver overseeing the entire process.
-Pursuant to Section 90/17, the Court would appoint the person who is nominated by Mirage as the plan preparer if suitable, which could take approximate 3 months.
-Creditors may file an application for repayment of debts for business reorganization within one month after the order of appointment of the plan preparer is published under Section 90/26.
-As specified in Section 90/26.
-As specified in section 90/26.
-As specified in ceciver and creditors.
-In practice it will take around 1 to 2 years to prepare the creditor list, draft and vote the plan taking consideration of all possible objections and corresponding amendments to the plan.
-After the reorganization plan is approved by creditors and verified by the court, the implementation of the plan may take additional 6 months or more until BizBank is repaid some or all of the money owed to it. months

-4.6.
+After Mirage's petition to initiate reorganization, it takes around 4 months for the court to review the case, proceed with inquiries to relevant parties to examine the grounds for months

+business reorganization, order the

+beginning of the reorganization

+proceeding and appoint an official

+receiver overseeing the entire process.

+Pursuant to Section 90/17, the Court

+would appoint the person who is

+nominated by Mirage as the plan

+preparer if suitable, which could take

+approximate 3 months.
+Creditors may

+file an application for repayment of

+debts for business reorganization within

+one month after the order of

+appointment of the plan preparer is

+published under Section 90/26.
+As

+specified in Section 90/43, within 3

+months after the appointment, the plan

+preparer is required to submit the

+reorganization plan to the official

+receiver and creditors.
+In practice it will

+take around 1 to 2 years to prepare the

+creditor list, draft and vote the plan

+taking consideration of all possible

+objections and corresponding

+amendments to the plan.
+After the

+reorganization plan is approved by

+creditors and verified by the court, the

+implementation of the plan may take

+additional 6 months or more until

+BizBank is repaid some or all of the

+money owed to it.

+4.5.
 How much will the entire insolvency process cost?
 Please provide the most likely estimate based on your experience.
-The estimate below should be expressed as percentage of the value of Mirage's estate, which is THB 16,665,201.
+The estimate below should be expressed as percentage of the value of Mirage's estate, which is THB 17,198,350.
 Please indicate the applicability of and the estimates for the following cost components: court fees, fees of lawyers, insolvency representatives, auctioneers and other professionals involved in the proceedings, and all other applicable fees and costs.
 If the initial procedure is converted from one to another, please take into account the cost of the second procedure as well.

-Last year This year
+Last Year This Year

 Response Comment Response Comment

-Total Cost 36% The costs associated with the case se %

-would amount to approximately 36% 3%

-of the value of the debtor's estate.
+Total Cost 36% The costs associated with the case would amount to approximately 36% of the value of the debtor's estate.
 Cost incurred during the entire insolvency process mainly include court or government agency fees (<1%), attorney fees (10%), costs of notification and publication (<1%), insolvency representative or receiver fees (5%-10%), and fees of accountants, assessors, inspectors and other professionals (5%-10%).
-However; the fees of auctioneers are specified in the Civil Procedure Code and based on the value of the asset and the manner of liquidation and the fees of service providers depend on the rates set by each firm.
+However; the fees of auctioneers are specified in the Civil Procedure Code and based on the value of the asset and the %

-Cost Breakdow 'n

-Court fees %

-Attorney's fees %

-Fees of insolvency represe ntative or receiver %

-Auctioneer's fees %

-Fees of accountants and other professionals %

-Other (please specify) %